priyankasrs/Angular2/README.md

-# Angular2
-Movie booking page
+# Movie booking site using AngularJS